laravelcompany/laravelcompany.com/src/content/products/laravel-mail.md

 Try our **demo platform** today.
 No credit card.
 No strings.
 Just vibes.

-> ⚠️ Heads up: It’s for testing/learning only — but you’ll get the full taste of what [Laravel Mail](https://laravelmail.com/demo) can do.

 👉 [Try the Demo](https://laravelmail.com/demo)

 ---

 ## 💬 Laravel Mail: Built for Builders

-Whether you're a solo dev, a scrappy startup, or a scaled-up enterprise, [Laravel Mail](https://laravelmail.com) lets you:
+Whether you're a solo dev, a scrappy startup, or a scaled-up enterprise, Laravel Mail lets you:

 * Send marketing + transactional emails
 * Run split tests & segment users